Types of diodes | applications,functions,types of diodes

-This article covers different types of diodes and mentions applications of these diode types.
-It describes different types of diodes viz. p-n junction diode, zener diode, point-contact diode, varactor diode, gunn diode, tunnel diode, PIN diode, schottky diode, impatt diode, trapatt diode, baritt diode, step recovery diode, Light emitting diode, laser diode, photodiode etc.
+This article covers different types of diodes and their applications with functions.
+The different types of diodes include p-n junction diode, zener diode, point-contact diode, varactor diode, gunn diode, tunnel diode, PIN diode, schottky diode, impatt diode, trapatt diode, baritt diode, step recovery diode, Light emitting diode, laser diode,photodiode etc.

 What is diode?